yufree/daily/README.md

 - Re-direct to the orginal pages by click title in the homepage

-- Add comments by click description in the homepage using disqus
+- Add comments by click description in the homepage using [gitment](https://github.com/imsun/gitment)

 # Recipe